hseera/get-System-Information/README.md

 2: Execute the python script and it will generate the result in console.
 ```

+## Improvements

+* Currently only Windows OS Infomation is captured.
+In future, add similar information for Linux/Unix OS too.

 ## Authors

 * **Harinder Seera** - *Initial work* - [OzPerf](https://ozperf.com/)